 Credit Risk.
-Investments in loans and other debt obligations (referred to below as "debt instruments") are subject to the risk of non-payment of scheduled principal and interest.
+Investments in fixed-income and other debt obligations (referred to below as "debt instruments") are subject to the risk of non-payment of scheduled principal and interest.
 Changes in economic conditions or other circumstances may reduce the capacity of the party obligated to make principal and interest payments on such instruments and may lead to defaults.
 Such non-payments and defaults may reduce the value of Fund shares and income distributions.
 The value of debt instruments also may decline because of concerns about the issuer's ability to make principal and interest payments.
 In addition, the credit ratings of debt instruments may be lowered if the financial condition of the party obligated to make payments with respect to such instruments deteriorates.
 In the event of bankruptcy of the issuer of a debt instrument, the Fund could experience delays or limitations with respect to its ability to realize the benefits of any collateral securing the instrument.
 In order to enforce its rights in the event of a default, bankruptcy or similar situation, the Fund may be required to retain legal or similar counsel, which may increase the Fund's operating expenses and adversely affect net asset value.
-Due to their lower place in the borrower's capital structure, Junior Loans involve a higher degree of overall risk than Senior Loans to the same borrower.